 Camera Control button

-The Camera Control button that debuted on the iPhone 16 series should be once again present on the iPhone 17.
+The Camera Control button that debuted on the iPhone 16 series is once again present on the iPhone 17.

 It does more than just the usual "click".
-Just as rumors foretold, it offers zoom and focus controls as well.
-Sources were right to tell this button is not just a standard mechanical one; it’s touch-sensitive as well.
+It offers zoom and focus controls as well.
+This button is not just a standard mechanical one; it’s touch-sensitive as well.
 Users can swipe to adjust zoom levels, with a half-press focusing the shot.

 While a light press handles focusing and brings up several dedicated-camera-like functionalities, a firm press captures the image or starts recording.

-The iPhone 17 is to inherit the super-thin bezels that debuted on the 2024 iPhones.
+The iPhone 17 is inheriting the super-thin bezels that debuted on the 2024 iPhones and taking them to the next level, so they're almost unnoticeable.

 That's thanks to the so-called BRS (Border Reduction Structure) technology to minimize the display bezels.
-The iPhone 16 Pro Max arrives with ultra-thin 1.15mm bezels: now that's impressive!
+The iPhone 16 Pro Max arrived with impressive, ultra-thin 1.15mm bezels.

 Colors to pick from

-Apple is reportedly introducing a new color option called Light Purple for the base model iPhone 17 – a soft, true purple shade that many users have been hoping for since the iPhone 12.
-Unlike past versions of purple that didn't quite meet expectations, this new hue is said to closely match what most people imagine when they hear the word "purple", offering a more appealing and accurate color choice.
+Apple is introducing a new color option called Light Purple for the base model iPhone 17 – a soft, true purple shade that many users have been hoping for since the iPhone 12.
+Unlike past versions of purple that didn't quite meet expectations, this new hue is matching more closely what most people imagine when they hear the word "purple", offering a more appealing and accurate color choice.

-Leaks claim all iPhone 17 models – yes, even the "vanilla" flagship – will feature Samsung's M14 OLED panels, a significant upgrade from previous models.
+All iPhone 17 models – yes, even the "vanilla" flagship – feature Samsung's M14 OLED panels, a significant upgrade from previous models.
 The M14 panel, used in the iPhone 16 Pro, offers 30% higher brightness, better lifespan, and lower power consumption compared to the M13.

-This was corroborated in late March by another leak that claimed all iPhone 17 models would feature Samsung's OLED panels.
 Samsung Display's M14 panel isn't just visually impressive, but it also boasts remarkable brightness.
-Capable of reaching 3,000 nits, it would set a new record for iPhone displays.
+Capable of reaching 3,000 nits, it sets a new record for iPhone displays.
 However, the iPhone 17 is unlikely to hit that peak, as the same panel was used in the iPhone 16 Pro and Pro Max without reaching such brightness levels.
+You also get 2x better outdoor contrast, according to Apple.

-Apart from that, the vanilla iPhone 17 will probably grow slightly in size with its rumored 6.27-inch display.
+Apart from that, the vanilla iPhone 17 has grown slightly in size with its 6.3-inch Super Retina XDR display.
 On the 16 series, it was a 6.12-inch one (as on the iPhone 15).
-There are multiple rumors speaking of a 6.3-inch display for the baseline 17 model.

 Higher refresh rate (finally!)